[PREV - KICKING_SAND] [TOP]

 "Maker of Universes" is the

-of, but there may be others.
-"Universe Maker" by
+but there could easily be "Universe Maker" by

 Certainly, originality